microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 ### How to tell if it's a release candidate?

 - Most developers are very clear about pre-release and mainline versions.
 Ideally, this would be communicated to users through manifests and PackageIdentifiers.
-- Some developers might add a common term such as "alpha", "beta", or "pre" - or an alphabet letter such as "b", or other indicator to their version numbers.
+- Some developers might add a common term such as `.alpha`, `.beta`, `.pre`,  `.rc`, - or an alphabet letter such as `b`, or other indicator to their version numbers.
 - Other developers might add a different development line with a separate repo, different application names and icons, and separate version schema.
 - Not all letters indicate pre-release channels.
 For example, some developers append "-E" to the version number, to differentiate mainline Electron releases from their other mainline releases.
 If in doubt, ask the developer.

 ### How to make pre-release versions available

 If the pre-release versions have different metadata, then just appending the appropriate term to the mainline PackageIdentifier might be enough.
-The appropriate term would depend on how the developers refer to their early releases  - such as `.alpha`, `.beta`, `.pre`,  `.rc`, etc. And this new PackageIdentifier would replace the mainline PackageIdentifier in pre-release manifests, manifest names, and manifest paths.
+The appropriate term would depend on how the developers refer to their early releases.
+And this new PackageIdentifier would replace the mainline PackageIdentifier in pre-release manifests, manifest names, and manifest paths.

 Some examples: